 An observation tower and boardwalk were being reconstructed in Port Norris, New Jersey post Super Storm Sandy destruction.
 Helical Piles were selected as they are an environmentally friendly, non-invasive with minimal impact to this sensitive terrain.
 Installation with small, low impact equipment on marsh mats also greatly contributed to the reuse of helical piers.
-Art Kosoil (SJHP), who worked on the original project 20 years ago, returned to the scene of the crime.
+Art Kozoil (SJHP), who worked on the original project 20 years ago, returned to the scene of the crime.

 - Helical Pile Type: RS 4500 .337 Wall and 1.5″ Square Shaft

 - Location: Port Norris, NJ

 - Installation Depth: 25′

 - Equipment Used: 16K Drive head, Mini Excavator, Marian Torque Indicator

 - Challenge/Unique Aspect: The boardwalk was constructed out of a pre-fabricated material, Permatrak concrete boardwalk system.
 This required South Jersey Helical Piers to be exact with their pile & bracket locations with only a 1/8″ to 1/4″ tolerance for the connecting bolt holes.
 Extra precaution was taken ensuring this install did no harm to the sensitive Eco-system.